Swimming Pool Maintenance Cost Breakdown

 Cover: Most covers cost $500 to $600, although costs can range from $30 to over $10,000 for automated covers.
 In the off-season, you’ll want to cover your pool.

 If you want to save up to $1,000 per year, you can maintain a pool yourself, but keep in mind that pools require regular upkeep plus seasonal tasks.
-If you want to look at your pool and think “relaxation” versus “a backbreaking afternoon of skimming, scrubbing, and chemical balancing,” you might prefer to spend the extra money on hiring pool service professionals.
+If you want to look at your pool and think “relaxation” versus “a backbreaking afternoon of skimming, scrubbing, and chemical balancing,” you might prefer to spend the extra money on pool service professionals near you.

 How You Can Save Money on Swimming Pool Maintenance